SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/readme.md

+# SECloudMobDESIGNS
+The present application in its version 1.0 is a framework of tools whose main purpose is to ensure security by building software for the cloud and mobile ecosystem.
+It allows generating reports (security requirements, good practices, mapping attack models and specifying security tests and automation tools) according to the user's request based on responses to a questionnaire by the user.

 # Installation Instructions
 To install the markdown, xhtml2pdf and svglib packages follow the procedures below:
 1. Install the latest version of Python from the link https://www.python.org;